craigerskine/retropie-starter-kit/README.md

 Rotate Logs:
 ------------
-Some controllers will create endless error logs.
-This technique will force the logs to obey normal logic and not fill your system SD card to the point where it is unusable.
+Some controllers will create endless error logs (this technique will force the logs to obey normal logic and not fill your system SD card to the point where it is unusable)

 + Edit `/etc/logrotate.d/rsyslog`